deric2019/GenerativeAI-GANs/README.md

 # Generative AI GANs

 Welcome to the GANs Playground!
-This repository is a showcase of the exciting work I undertook during my internship at BHSoft Company in Vietnam, in the summer of 2023, where I had the opportunity to implement and explore the captivating world of Generative Adversarial Networks (GANs) and their innovative cousins: Pix2Pix, Conditional GANs (cGANs), and CycleGAN.
+This repository is a showcase of the exciting work I undertook during my internship at BHSoft Company in Hanoi, Vietnam, in the summer of 2023, where I had the opportunity to implement and explore the captivating world of Generative Adversarial Networks (GANs) and their innovative cousins: Pix2Pix, Conditional GANs (cGANs), and CycleGAN.
 These models allowed me to generate novel data samples, perform intricate image-to-image translations, and dive deep into the realm of generative AI.

 # Overview